valancej/documentation/_basic/continuous-deployment/rollbar-basic.md

 ##  Logging During Deployment

-To send logs during deployments, you will want to add a new custom-script step to all of your [deployment pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).
+To log a deployment-related datapoint in Rollbar, you will want to add a new custom-script step to all of your [deployment pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).

 This new step will either run the following commands, or run a script that includes the following commands: